SuleymanOFLAZ/CPP/Notes/Suleyman/ObsidianNotes/CPP_Course/05_CPP_Course.md

 }
 ```

-# decltype specifier/operator
+# decltype Specifier/Operator
+#Cpp_decltype
 Type deduction was exist before modern C++.
 But, type deduction is only exist on usage of templates.
 Modern C++ spread the type deduction on most of the language and add new type deduction tools.
 One of them is auto keyword, and we look it a little bit.
 The another one is the <mark style="background: #BBFABBA6;">decltype specifier</mark>.
 Auto and decltype are completely different tools.
-We use auto on a variable and initialize a variable to deduct the type.
+We use auto on a variable to deduct it's type.
+Auto detect the type depending on the type of the object that we used the initialize the deducted variable.
+This one kind of the type deduction of the "auto", We mention others later.
 But usage of decltype is different and not related to initialization. <mark style="background: #FFF3A3A6;">decltype is a keyword and we write a expression between parentheses after the keyword and that syntax corresponds to a type and we can use that syntax everywhere that we use a type.</mark> <mark style="background: #FFF3A3A6;">The type deduction is done at compile time with decltype</mark>.
 There is no obligation to initialize or declare a variable with decltype.

 ```cpp
 decltype(expr) foo(); // decltype(expr) corrensponds to the function return type